iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/7sem/e1/reliability.md

-## Syllabus

-**RELIABILITY ENGINEERING**

-**Course objective:**

-To strengthen the knowledge of probability theory by introducing the concept of reliability engineering applicable to the physical systems, especially at different levels of electric power systems.

-### Topics

 1. **Review of probability theory (4 hours)**
     * Probability concepts, permutation and combination, practical engineering concepts, Venn diagrams
     * Rules for combining probabilities: independent, mutually exclusive, complementary, conditional events, application of conditional probability